nickvirtue/vitejs-timescapes-test/README.md

 ### Code/Tooling

-I used https://vite.new/react-ts to bootstrap the project, but I prefer desktop IDEs to web editors so dev was done through GitHub and Intellij Idea
+I used https://vite.new/react-ts to bootstrap the project, but I prefer desktop IDEs to web editors so dev was done locally through GitHub and Intellij Idea.

 To run:
 ```npm run dev```